mithun-prasad/Bot/Labs/LoggingHOLs/docs/File Logger.md

 ## 4. Log file

+Run the bot application from the emulator and test with messages.
 Investigate the log file specified in the line

 ````C#
 tw = new StreamWriter("C:\\Users\\username\\log.txt", true);
 ````

-To view the log messages from the user and the bot.
-The messages should appear as follows:
+To view the log messages from the user and the bot, the messages should appear as follows in the log file now:

 ````From:2c1c7fa3 - To:56800324 - Message:a log message````